 What Are Hostas?

 Hosta plants are herbaceous perennials.
-The most natural way to group them is by leaf-color.
+The most natural way to group them is by leaf color.
 The foliage can be blue, gold (yellow), or green.
 Or sometimes, one will find a pleasing blend, as when there’s just enough yellow and green to form chartreuse.
 In addition to all this variety in color, these stars of the foliage world are often variegated.
-For pictures, click “Gallery” view the pictures on the right sidebar.
+Click “Gallery” to view the pictures on the right sidebar.

 As if all this wasn’t enough, the leaves of hosta plants come in a number of sizes and shapes.
 Shapes can be elongated (sword-shaped, for instance) or something more rounded (such as those with heart-shaped leaves).
 In some cases, leaves are flat; in others, concave.
 Finally, leaf surfaces may be smooth or bubbled (the technical term for this bubbly look is “seersuckered”).
 Hosta plants also produce flowers, and these, too, exhibit variation, both in color and size.